Authentic Italian Cannoli Recipe

 Take the dough for the cannoli shells and place it on the table.
 Use a rolling pin to create a thin 1-2 mm pastry.
 Use round pastry rings to create at least 24 pieces.

-Stretch the 24 circles, then roll them around cannoli molds (if you have metal cylinders that works too), brushing the ends with egg white before stacking them.
+Stretch the 24 circles, then roll them around cannoli molds (if you have metal cylinders that works too), brushing the ends with the whites before stacking them.

 Heat the lard (or oil) in a saucepan not too big, until you get to 170-180 °C (338-356 F) and then fry all the cannoli shells.
 Place them afterwards on a couple of sheets of absorbent paper, to get rid of the extra oil, and let them cool completely before removing the metal cylinders.